Procedures

 Over 100,000 knee replacements are performed annually in the United Kingdom and the operation has become one of the most durable and successful of joint replacements.
 Although the knee joint is a more complex joint than the hip, knee replacements are now as safe as and as reliable as hip replacements.
 A variety of different types of knee replacement are available but the most commonly performed, cemented total condylar or total knee replacement, has a clinical survivorship of over 95% at 10 years.

-National Joint Registries are demonstrating that the most durable knee replacements are cemented total condylar in type and the vast majority of knee replacements performed are of this variety.
-Uni-compartmental or partial knee replacement is performed in selected cases.
-Both Mr Gibb & Mr Bowman have experience of computer-navigated knee replacement and have been performing robotic assisted surgery using Smith & Nephew NAVIO & CORI robotic tools since early 2021.
+National Joint Registries are demonstrating that the most durable knee replacements are cemented total condylar in type and the majority of knee replacements performed are of this variety.
+Uni-compartmental or partial knee replacement is performed in selected cases when arthritis is confined to one compartment of the knee joint.

 Further information regarding the procedure and the aftercare can be found here.